yonn/range-class/README.md

 Range is a C++ class used to represent a range of integers.
 Range works with iterators and supports range based for loops.
 Range attempts to stimulate the behavior of the standard range function and class from Python.

+Range has been tested with VS2013 and with g++ v4.9.2.

 ## Usage
 Use the class in a range based for loop for maximum readability.
 It can also be used manually in a normal for loop, although it is not recomended.